-with the UT Diversity Commission, the resulting audit report recommended that UT “formally
+The University of Toledo Diversity Commission, the resulting audit report recommended

-announce and identify the Responsible Department
+that The University of Toledo “formally announce and identify the Responsible Department

 for Diversity Efforts.”
 The Diversity Commission further recommended that “the appropriate

 department and or personnel be identified for the management of all diversity efforts

-The President’s Council on Diversity, officially created in the spring of 2008, formed a subcommittee to review these recommendations and develop action plans for submission to and review by Dr. Lloyd A. Jacobs, President of UT.
-Realizing the importance of these initiatives, the subcommittee wanted to propose that the individual leading these efforts for UT should be at the Vice President level with a direct reporting line to the President.
-In January of 2009, Vice President of External Relations Mr. Lawrence J. Burns was also appointed by Dr. Jacobs as the Interim Vice President of Equity and Diversity.
-To help support the efforts, Mr. Burns appointed Dr. Shanda Gore to lead a new diversity team.
-In August 2009, Dr. Gore created the Office of Equity and Diversity (now the Office of Equity, Diversity and Community Engagement [OEDC])
+The President’s Council on Diversity, officially created in the spring of 2008, formed a subcommittee to review these recommendations and develop action plans for submission to and review by Dr. Lloyd A. Jacobs, President of The University of Toledo.
+The subcommittee met several times to review benchmark data from other institutions around the country that had an effective model in place with key personnel leading the efforts.
+Realizing the importance of these initiatives, the subcommittee proposed that The University of Toledo should seek a full-time, dedicated experienced individual as the Vice President for Diversity reporting to the President.
+During the fall of 2008 and with noted budget constraints, the subcommittee submitted a recommendation as to who among the current Vice Presidents should lead the effort until a fully dedicated Vice President could be hired.
+In January of 2009, Vice President of External Relations Mr. Lawrence J. Burns was appointed by Dr. Jacobs as the Interim Vice President of Equity and Diversity.
+To help support the efforts, Mr. Burns hired Dr. Shanda Gore to lead a new diversity team.
+In August 2009, Dr. Gore created the Office of Equity and Diversity.

 Recognition and Grants

-On October 28, 2011 The University of Toledo's Office of Equity, Diversity & Community Engagement was awarded the Bronze Award for the "Best Diversity Program" in the Case V Awards Program.
+On October 28, 2011 The University of Toledo's Equity, Diversity & Community Engagement was awarded the Bronze Award for the "Best Diversity Program" in the Case V Awards Program.
 The Pride of Case V Awards Program honors institutions and individuals who demonstrate outstanding achievement in the concept and execution of advancement programs and communications.